CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/sapui5-plugins/custom-controller-pf-api.md

 # Custom Controller that uses ProcessForce API

-This guide demonstrates how to create a custom API controller within your plugin that interacts with ProcessForce objects and logic.
-Specifically, we'll build a controller that schedules multiple Manufacturing Orders (MOs) using the ProcessForce API.
+This guide demonstrates how to create a custom API controller within your plugin that interacts with CompuTec ProcessForce objects and logic.
+Specifically, we'll build a controller that schedules multiple Manufacturing Orders (MOs) using the CompuTec ProcessForce API.

 ## Creating Custom Controller